waleHa/Simple-App-With-MVVM-Architecture/README.md

 # Simple-App-With-MVM-Architecture

-This is very simple app to practice MVP Architecture using the following public API: https://zenquotes.io/api/random
+This is very simple app to practice MVVM Architecture using the following public API: https://zenquotes.io/api/random